Hiswe/hiswe.github.io/source/_posts/14-state-of-pwa-with-parcel-february-2019.md

 As for the icons, I've found the [node-image-resizer](https://www.npmjs.com/package/node-image-resizer) that will help you generate the different app icons sizes.
 And because it uses [jimp](https://www.npmjs.com/package/jimp) under the hood, you won't be bothered to install any external dependencies (like GraphicMagic).

 So event if it's less “plug and play” than using webpack, it's now way better than not using your HTML file as an entry point (mostly for the dev server).
-I would like to see a webpack-pwa-manifest alternatives but coming with my own will stay on my list of opensource projet to do that I know I won't find the time to make but it could be helpful to build 😔
+I would like to see a webpack-pwa-manifest alternatives but coming with my own will stay on my list of open source project to do that I know I won't find the time to make but it could be helpful to build 😔

 ## service worker

 ### with webpack

-Google developps & maintain the [workbox-webpack-plugin](https://developers.google.com/web/tools/workbox/modules/workbox-webpack-plugin#top_of_page) that lets you generate a worker file.
+Google develops & maintain the [workbox-webpack-plugin](https://developers.google.com/web/tools/workbox/modules/workbox-webpack-plugin#top_of_page) that lets you generate a worker file.

 On `inject mode` it has some nice additions which are: